Malaysia's central bank warns of property glut

-Malaysia's central bank warned on Friday (Nov 17) that unsold residential properties are at their highest level in a decade, with the largest oversupply found in southern Johor state.
+Malaysia's central bank warned yesterday that the number of unsold residential properties are at their highest level in a decade, with the largest oversupply found in southern Johor state.

 Bank Negara Malaysia (BNM) said the glut is caused by developers selling these units at above RM250,000 (S$81,500), beyond what most Malaysians could afford.

-BNM on its website on Friday said there were 130,690 unsold units at the end of March this year, with 83 per cent priced at above RM250,000.
+BNM on its website yesterday said there were 130,690 unsold units at the end of March this year, with 83 per cent priced at above RM250,000.
 It said 61 per cent of the unsold units were high-rise apartments.

 "Supply-demand imbalances in the property market have increased since 2015.
 Unsold residential properties are at a decade high, with the majority of unsold units being in the above RM250,000 price category," the central bank said.